 Allocating Threads to a CPU

 By default, each instance of SQL Server starts each thread.
-The operating system then assigns each thread to a specific CPU.
-The operating system distributes threads from instances of SQL Server evenly among the microprocessors, or CPUs on a computer.
+If affinity has been enabled, the operating system assigns each thread to a specific CPU.
+The operating system distributes threads from instances of SQL Server among the microprocessors, or CPUs on a computer based on load.
 Sometimes, the operating system can also move a thread from one CPU with heavy usage to another CPU.
+In contrast, the SQL Server Database Engine assigns worker threads to schedulers that distribute the threads evenly among the CPUs.